On Approximability of Steiner Tree in $\ell_p$-metrics: The Metric Steiner Problem on Graphs

 The numerator of the first fraction is at most $\beta_{\text{in}} + \srd/2$.
 The numerator of the second fraction is at most $\trd \leq \srd + \beta_{\text{in}}$ by the triangle inequality.
 Supposing that both inequalities were in fact tight, our problem would reduce to maximizing $\frac{\srd/2 + \beta_{\text{in}} }{\srd/3+\beta_{\text{in}}}$ and $\frac{\srd + \beta_{\text{in}}}{\srd/3+\beta_{\text{in}}}$.
 Both are maximized for minimum $\beta_{\text{in}}$ and, since $\srd \leq \beta_{\text{in}}$ by \ref{cond: sr prox}, the best possible is $\beta_{\text{in}} = \srd$.
 Assuming there is some tuple $(\srd,$ $\trd,$ $\beta_{\text{in}},$ $\beta_{\text{out}},$ $\gamma_0,$ $\gamma_1,$ $\gamma_2,\td)$ that both satisfies these additional constraints and is Steiner embeddable, we would then have that \dst is \np-hard to approximate within a factor of

-In fact, $\ell_{\infty}$ \dst can satisfy these constraints and achieve this hardness of approximation factor.
-See Theorem \ref{thm: graph l_inf hardness}. \end{proof} \begin{remark} Interestingly, as shown in Section \ref{sec:techniques}, there exists a simple reduction from Set Cover with sets of size $3$ to \dst which yields this same hardness in general metric spaces.
+\end{proof} In fact, \dst in the $\ell_{\infty}$-metric can satisfy these constraints and achieve this hardness of approximation factor.
+See Theorem \ref{thm: graph l_inf hardness}. \begin{remark} Interestingly, as shown in Section \ref{sec:techniques}, there exists a simple reduction from Set Cover with sets of size $3$ to \dst which yields this same hardness in general metric spaces.
 Nonetheless, $\varepsilon$, the set packing parameter in $(\varepsilon, \delta)$-\setpT is highly relevant in certain other metric spaces.
 See, for example Theorem \ref{thm: hardness of lp dst} and Corollary \ref{cor: l_p tight hardness} for applications to $\ell_p$ metric spaces. \end{remark}

 We now prove Theorem \ref{thm: graph hardness}.
 Given any hard instance of \setpT, using the language of Subsection \ref{subsec: metric from sets}, we can consider the corresponding $(\srd,$ $\trd,$ $\beta_{\text{in}},$ $\beta_{\text{out}},$ $\gamma_0,$ $\gamma_1,$ $\gamma_2,\td)$-set system space $((P \cup \{r\})\cup X, \Delta)$.
 This space may be interpreted as an instance of \dst with terminals $\tilde{P} = P \cup \{r\}$, candidate Steiner points $X$, and pairwise distances given by $\Delta$ determining edge weights.